Vote Absentee

 Can I call when I am outside and have someone come to my car to collect my ballot?

 • Yes, curbside voting is available during all times early absentee voting is occurring in that location.
-DPW City Hall from 8AM-4:30PM.
+City Hall from 8AM-4:30PM.
 Please call (262) 636-9171 and we will be out to assist you.

 For questions about voting or serving as a poll worker, contact: